OZI-Project/docs/api/standards.rst

 =============

 This document contains the standards for the OZI Python packaging for Meson API.
+OZI is meant for Python developers as a standardized and flexible but opinionated Python packaging style guide and checkpointing API using the Meson build system.
+The API standard not meant to be used by Python developers seeking OZI for the purposes stated above.
+This document is primarily intended as:

+#.
+An OZI maintainers guide to compliance with the OZI standard.
+#.
+A place to document major and minor changes to the OZI standard.

-This is a work in progress as a part of Pre-alpha development.
+This is a work in progress as a part of Alpha development.
+The current milestone version is 0.1.0, meaning that for OZI to release version 0.1.0 the maintainers need to satisfy the OZI standard.

 .. index::